 The Sovereign Shopping Centre considers the impact its operations may have on the wider environment and good environmental practices are promoted through its Health, Safety & Environmental Committee.
 The committee is made up of members of the Centre management team, Centre employees and occupier’s representatives.

-Electricity consumption has been reduced by installing a voltage optimisation unit, low energy light fittings, timers, photocells and we have reviewed the way the Centre manages some of its operations.
+Electricity consumption has been reduced by installing a voltage optimisation unit, low energy light fittings, timers, photocells and we have reviewed the way the Centre manages its operations.

 The amount of refuse sent to landfill has been reduced by recycling our waste including cardboard, polythene, paper, glass, wood and metals.
 In 2017 the Centre recycled or sent for recovery 95% of its waste thus ensuring that 196 tons of waste did not go to landfill.